mohanms2411/Infotainment-Settings-Simulation/README.md

 ## ⚙️ Features

-- View current settings (language, brightness, volume)
+- View current settings (Language, Brightness, Volume)
 - Modify any setting
-- Save settings to a file (`settings.txt`)
+- Save/load settings from a file (`settings.txt`)
-- Load settings from a file
+- Simple and clean console interface

 ## 🧠 Concepts Used